Nutrition for Rodeo Athletes

 • Consider taking a high-quality omega-3 supplement.

-It is always best to consult with a dietitian or your primary care physician before taking a nutrition supplement.
-If you decide to supplement, choose a triglyceride form with at least 1,000 mg DHA + EPA per soft gel.
+It is always best to consult with a dietitian or your primary healthcare provider before taking a nutrition supplement.
+If you supplement omega-3s in your diet, choose a triglyceride form with at least 1,000 mg DHA + EPA per soft gel.

-Consider omega-3 foods and achieving an adequate omega-3 index level a top priority for focus, brain health, and brain protection now and after your rodeo career.
+Consider omega-3 foods and optimizing your omega-3 index level a top priority for focus, brain health, and brain protection now and after your rodeo career.

-If you decide to supplement with creatine, talk to a sports dietitian to discuss if supplementation is appropriate for you, and always choose a product that is NSF Certified for Sport for quality, safety, and efficacy.
+If you decide to supplement with creatine, talk to a sports dietitian to discuss if supplementation is appropriate for you, and always choose a product that is NSF Certified for Sport for quality and safety.

 Disordered Eating